fiskaltrust/interface-doc/doc/general/operation-modes/operation-modes.md

 | Hardware connectivity         | For the German market: USB, SD, Micro-SD or COM port for a local hardware-based security device (Technische Sicherheitseinrichtung, TSE).<br />For the Austrian market: USB port |
 | Internet connectivity         | Optional, but strongly recommended: (WIFI)modem for Internet connectivity to use software-security-, data as a service-, backup,- or configuration-/update services. |

-#### Supported platforms
+#### Supported software platforms

 For supported platforms, please refer to the appendices of the applicable markets:

 - Supported platforms in Austria
 - Supported platforms in Germany

-### SaaS installed components
+### Private cloud (operated by a third party) installed components

 No installation or configuration is required for the client and any platform can use this service.
-The availability and use of SaaS installed components is dependent on local regulations and currently available for Austria, France and Germany.
-In Austria and France the SaaS installation is hosted and operated by fiskaltrust ("ft.SignatureCoud").
+The availability and use of SaaS installed components is dependent on local regulations and currently available for Austria and Germany.
 In Germany, because of different market regulation, the fiskaltrust.Middleware components must be hosted and operated by the POS creator in the same datatcenter where the receipt generation process of a distributed point of sale system occurs.

 The components for the SaaS solution are the same as for the local solution; except the launcher, which is not needed.
 In Germany, the fiskaltrust.Middleware components can be delivered by a predefined Kubernetes Namespace which can be deployed by a Helm-Chart. fiskaltrust provides a "Backend POD" Docker image and Helm-Charts to be deployed at the POS creators environment.

+### Private cloud (operated by fiskaltrust) installed components

+No installation or configuration is required for the client and any platform can use this service.
+This service is currently available in Austria and France.

 ### Configuration of the fiskaltrust.Middleware